palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 partition; whether these updates are applied and the order in which they take place is agreed on using Paxos.
 Although the nodes will be OK with accepting multiple proposals if they don't conflict, only one round of consensus can be committed at a time (since updates are conditional).
-Also, Cassandra uses a leaderless implementation of Paxos, meaning that the 'dueling proposers' issue might slow the protocol down further.
+Also, Cassandra uses a leaderless implementation of Paxos, meaning that the 'dueling proposers' issue might slow an individual round of the protocol down if multiple nodes are trying to concurrently propose values.

 Batching requests on the client side for each partition could be useful, though that is still limited in that performance would be poor for services with many nodes.